margaux-works/evently/README.md

 Then the details should be hidden from view.

 **Feature 3: Specify Number of Events**

-Scenario: User specifies the number of events displayed
+- Scenario: User specifies the number of events displayed

 Given the user is on the events list page,
 When the user selects a number of events to display, Then only the specified number of events should be shown.

 **Feature 4: Use the App When Offline**
-Scenario: User accesses the app while offline
+-Scenario: User accesses the app while offline

 Given the user has previously accessed the app online, And the app has cached event data,